sacenox/lazy-history/README.md

 ## TODO:

+- [ ] -> When used with the keybind, there is no query, there should be a way to add a query from the tui.
 - [ ] -> Pinned/Favorite commands?
 Able to add/remove a command from the list to a favorites/pinned list

 ## How to use: